 Volunteers in Police Service (VIPS)

 The Redmond Police Department recruits volunteers willing to be involved and make a difference in our community.
 Applicants are assigned based on their abilities and department needs.
-Because police handle sensitive information and are held to high standards by the public, we take great care before accepting candidates.
-Our application and screening process takes several weeks and includes a series of interviews, reference checks, background investigation, and polygraph test.
+Some of the assignments we have include: Home Safety Assessment Team, Chaplains, Crime Prevention Assistant, Records/Fingerprinting, Emergency Management, Special Events, Investigations, Outreach Patrol, Speed Watch Trailer Deployment and many more.
+Because our department handles sensitive information and are held to high standards by the public, we take great care before accepting candidates.
+Our application and screening process takes several weeks and includes a series of interviews, reference checks and background investigation.

 Letter to Applicant

 Redmond Police Explorers

 Our Explorer Post consists of a group of youth volunteers, ages 14-21, who are interested in the field of Law Enforcement.
 There is no residency requirement; current members hail from throughout King County.
 Some explorers may aspire to become police officers while others are merely interested in learning about the profession while gathering community service hours.
 They work city events such as Derby Days and Redmond Lights, assist the Department with large crime scenes by conducting evidence searches and controlling scene perimeters, and go on ride-alongs with patrol officers.